Gadoof/Gadoof/git_walkthrough.md

 git config --global --edit
 ```
 Uncomment the username and email lines.
+We also need to add in our key to this config file otherwise we'll have to setup authentication every time we boot/for each session.
+****WIP

 #### Create .git-credentials file in your home directory and add your token to this file.